mikeconley/software-tools-in-javascript/classes-testing/index.md

 ---

+- FIXME: need to have introduced exceptions before here

 - An **object** is a collection of key/value pairs
   - Keys do not have to be strings, but almost always are
   - Values can be anything